The Vina Robles vineyard team takes care of our vineyards, targeting only the finest blocks from each site for the production of Vina Robles wines.

 We are proud to say that 2018 was the first vintage crushed, made and bottled here at our new winery.

 A NOTE FROM WINEMAKER KEVIN WILLENBORG

 We broke ground and started construction of our new winery at our Huerhuero Vineyard in the Spring of 2017.
-It is a fitting milestone to mark our 20th anniversary, and promises to be the foundation of our next 20 years in Paso Robles.
-It’s been a long time coming, but the upside to waiting this long is that we get to take advantage of the latest cutting-edge technologies that will help us make even better wine.
+It was a fitting milestone to mark our 20th anniversary, and promises to be the foundation of our next 20 years in Paso Robles.
+It was a long time coming, but the upside to waiting so long is that we now get to take advantage of the latest cutting-edge technologies that will help us make even better wine.

-The state-of-the-art equipment we are installing will not only enhance wine quality, but also elevate our energy efficiency.
+The state-of-the-art equipment we have installed will not only enhance wine quality, but also elevate our energy efficiency.
 Some of this equipment would have been unthinkable just 5 or 10 years ago, and a lot of it mirrors the mindset behind our sustainable vineyard practices.
-For example, the winery will be partially powered by a solar array, and innovative logic controllers will greatly reduce energy consumption.
-The winery will actually use less energy while generating its own power, ultimately minimizing its carbon footprint.
+For example, the winery is partially powered by a solar array, and innovative logic controllers greatly reduce energy consumption.
+The winery actually uses less energy while generating its own power, ultimately minimizing its carbon footprint.

 One thing I am particularly excited about is an optical grape sorter, one of just a few of its kind in Paso Robles.
-When our fruit is harvested and destemmed, each grape will be sent through the optical sorter, which will discard any compromised fruit with remarkable speed and accuracy.
-But not to worry, I have a habit of physically checking each tank myself every day, and that will not change.
-We will not rely wholly on technology, but will be able to use it to our utmost advantage.
+When our fruit is harvested and destemmed, each grape is sent through the optical sorter, which discards any compromised fruit with remarkable speed and accuracy.
+But not to worry, I have a habit of physically checking each tank myself every day, and that has not changed.
+We do not rely wholly on technology, but are able to use it to our utmost advantage.

 Here's to many more vintages in this smart and beautiful winery!